 Once a user is authenticated, authorization controls are then applied to ensure users can access the data they need and perform specific functions such as adding or deleting information—based on the permissions granted by the organization.
 These permissions can be assigned at the application, operating system, or infrastructure levels.
 Two common authorization techniques include:

 - Role-based access controls (RBAC): This authorization method gives users access to information based on their role within the organization.
 For example, all employees within a company may be able to view, but not modify, their personal information such as pay, vacation time, and 401K data.
-Yet HR managers may be given access to all employees’ HR information with the ability to add, delete, and change this data.
+Yet human resources (HR) managers may be given access to all employees’ HR information with the ability to add, delete, and change this data.
 By assigning permissions according to each person’s role, organizations can ensure every user is productive, while limiting access to sensitive information.

 - Attribute-based access control (ABAC): ABAC grants users permissions on a more granular level than RBAC using a series of specific attributes.
 This may include user attributes such as the user’s name, role, organization, ID, and security clearance.
 It may include environmental attributes such as the time of access, location of the data, and current organizational threat levels.
 And it may include resource attributes such as the resource owner, file name, and level of data sensitivity.
 ABAC is a more complex authorization process than RBAC designed to further limit access.
 For example, rather than allowing all HR managers in an organization to change employees’ HR data, access can be limited to certain geographical locations or hours of the day to maintain tight security limits.